SpenceKonde/DxCore/megaavr/extras/teaser/README.md

-New one **almost** pastes striaght into markdown, too - except that the double underscores have a meaning in markdown.
+New one **almost** pastes straight into markdown, too - except that the double underscores have a meaning in markdown.

 Memory Map for dummy.ino generated on:                                            Using avr-gcc version